You can also install plain osquery on your hosts and connect to Fleet using osquery's

 fleetctl package command, you must first install the

-fleetctl package can be used to create an osquery installer which adds macOS hosts (.pkg), Windows hosts (.msi), or Linux hosts (.deb or .rpm) to Fleet.
+fleetctl package can create an Orbit installer, which adds macOS hosts (.pkg), Windows hosts (.msi), or Linux hosts (.deb or .rpm) to Fleet.

 .pkg file, which adds macOS hosts to Fleet.
-This osquery installer is located in the folder where the
+Locate this osquery installer in the folder where the

 fleetctl package command is run.

 fleetctl package --type pkg --fleet-url=[YOUR FLEET URL] --enroll-secret=[YOUR ENROLLMENT SECRET]

 Note: The only configuration option required to create an installer is

 --type, but to communicate with a Fleet instance, you'll need to specify a